What does it mean if your debt is charged off as bad debt?

 Key takeaways

-• Study the validation notice you receive from the creditor or debt collector to ensure there is no erroneous information present in the letter.
+- Study the validation notice you receive from the creditor or debt collector to ensure there is no incorrect information present in the letter.

-If you’ve been delinquent on your credit card or loan payments for several months, you might have noticed a charge-off on your credit report.
+If your credit card or loan payments are delinquent for several months, you might have noticed a charge-off on your credit report.
 This occurs when the creditor has given up on collecting the money owed and has decided to categorize the debt as bad debt, meaning it is a loss for the company.

 This does not mean you are off the hook for paying the remaining debt.
 In many cases, the debt is sent to a collection agency that will try to recover the balance owed.
 Here’s what you need to know about charge-offs, including what your liability might be and how it impacts your credit.

-When a debt is charged off, it’s taken off the creditor’s balance sheet.
-This generally occurs when a payment is between 90 and 180 days past due.
-If no payment is made by this time, the creditor assumes the debt is unlikely to be paid in the near future.
+When a creditor believes a debt will not be repaid, it is removed from the creditor’s balance sheet.
 Since the debt cannot be carried on the creditor’s books as an asset, the creditor will mark the debt as “charged off” and report that status to the three major credit bureaus.

-“A creditor would do a charge-off so that the past-due amount can be written off as bad debt for tax purposes,” says Freddie Huynh, of the financial services company Freedom Financial Network.
+“A creditor would do a charge-off so that the past-due amount can be written off as bad debt for tax purposes,” says Freddie Huynh, former vice president of data optimization at Freedom Financial Network.

-The creditor lists the debt as an expense in its profit-and-loss statement thus reducing the company’s overall tax liability.
+The creditor lists the debt as an expense in its profit-and-loss statement, which reduces the company’s overall tax liability.
 Depending on the size of the company, taxes are not the only consideration for a creditor when charging off a debt.

 “Creditors have to do this so that stockholders and others don’t get misled about the quality of loans outstanding,” says Mike Sullivan, a personal finance consultant for the non-profit Take Charge America.
 “Regulators demand transparency.”